JimmyLi-Network/LlaVa_Vision_Decoder_ONNX_Loader/README.md

 # Vision Language Model (Llava) ONNX Inference & Model Loader

-This repository provides Python scripts to run inference with a specific Vision Language Model (based on Llava/Qwen architectures) using ONNX Runtime.
+This repository provides Python scripts to run inference with LlaVa-onevision (based on Llava/Qwen architectures) using ONNX Runtime.
 It includes functionality for handling both image and video inputs, configurable decoding strategies, flexible quantization settings (including separate settings per model component), and a benchmark script for the InfoVQA dataset.

+## Author is still working on this instruction and uploading......

 ## Features